How does Rest Less make money

 Final thoughts…

-Detour destinations are predicted to be one of the biggest travel trends of 2025 and, considering the many benefits of venturing off-the-beaten-track, it’s not tricky to see why.
+Detour destinations are predicted to be one of the biggest travel trends of 2026 and, considering the many benefits of venturing off the beaten track, it’s easy to see why.
 Whether you’re more drawn to sunny beaches or cultural cities, the good news is that there’s a detour destination for everyone to discover.

 For more inspiration, head over to our travel section.
 Here, you’ll find information on everything from adventure travel to European city breaks.